AJ-Holzer/AJ-Module/README.md

 ## Installation:
 Just start the "install-pgk.bat" file and let the magic do its stuff.
 OR
-Install it with 'pip install aj-module'
+Install it with {pip install aj-module}